 Law at Trinity College Dublin is a four-year honors degree programme.
-The first two years (Freshman) are given over to the study of core legal modules (many of which are required by the legal professional bodies).
+The first two years (Freshman) are given over to the study of core legal modules (many of which are required for those who wish later to train in the legal professions).
 In the Freshman years of the programme we ensure that the balance is appropriately divided between the academic and practical aspects of law.
-This is achieved through the unique legal skills and mooting programmes taught in the first two years of the programme.
-In the Sophister years (third and fourth years) you can focus on particular areas of law and may choose from a range of approximately 30 modules.
-This affords graduates of Law from Trinity College Dublin with the advantage of early specialisation in their academic life.
+This is achieved through the unique Foundation of Law and mooting programmes taught in the first two years of the programme.
+In the Junior Sophister year, students take modules at a more advanced level that address particular areas of legal regulation, such as employment law and family law.
+In the fourth year, students complete a compulsory dissertation and take smaller seminar-style classes that provide the capstone of the distinctive Trinity education.

 Having successfully completed this programme, students should be able to:

 - Identify, evaluate and synthesise jurisprudential theories and concepts;

 - Use appropriate legal theories, doctrines and concepts to identify, formulate, analyse and solve legal problems within national and international contexts;

 - Understand the relationship between law and society, including the role of law in promoting and responding to social change;

 - Conduct effective and targeted research in case law, legislation and academic legal commentary at both the national and international levels;

 - Discuss and debate different perspectives on legal problems, theories and doctrines;